hegongshan/gekkofs_fuse/ifs/README.md

 Please consult `configure_public.hpp` for log locations and verbosity, etc. `include/configure.hpp` contains file system specific configurations normal user should not be needed to modify.

+### Logging
+To enable logging the following environment variables are used:
+ADAFS_PRELOAD_LOG_PATH="<path/to/file>" to set the path to the logging file of the client library.
+ADAFS_DAEMON_LOG_PATH="<path/to/file>" to set the path to the logging file of the daemon.
+ADAFS_LOG_LEVEL={off,critical,err,warn,info,debug,trace} to set the trace level verbosity.
+Numbers from 0-6 may also be used where as 0 is off and 6 represents trace.